jack-bradshaw/FortyTwo/README.md

 	return new ColorFadeDecorator(colorSupplier);
 }

-public AlphaDecorator createAlphaDecorator() {
+// Changes the alpha of the card public AlphaDecorator createAlphaDecorator() {
-	// Defines the alpha values to use in the alpha decorator for different answer properties final AlphaSupplier alphaSupplier = new AlphaSupplier() {
+	// Defines the alpha values to use for different answer properties final AlphaSupplier alphaSupplier = new AlphaSupplier() {
 		@Override
 		public float getAlpha(boolean marked, boolean selected, boolean answerIsCorrect) {